-DXC Technology Announces Winners of the DXC Invitational
+DXC Technology Announces Winners Of The DXC Invitational

+Insurtech competition identifies latest innovations in Insurance across Asia Pacific, Middle East & Africa.

-(MENAFN- Weber Shandwick) Dubai, UAE, 30 November 2023 -- DXC Technology (NYSE: DXC), a leading Fortune 500 global technology services company, today announced the winners of the 2023 DXC Invitational, an insurtech competition aimed at encouraging late-stage startups and scaleups with solutions relevant to the insurance industry to showcase their latest innovations.
+Dubai, UAE– DXC Technology (NYSE: DXC), a leading Fortune 500 global technology services company, today announced the winners of the 2023 DXC Invitational, an insurtech competition aimed at encouraging late-stage startups and scaleups with solutions relevant to the insurance industry to showcase their latest innovations.

 DXC Invitational focusses on identifying insurtech companies with market-ready solutions that improve customer experience, increase efficiency and support compliance across the distribution value chain and life cycle of a policy, including prevention and claims management.
 This year, DXC collaborated with Insurtech Australia and UTS Startups to select companies with the solutions that make the most impact across the industry.